 Brian is the attorney in countless published opinions before the Appellate Courts, and Trial courts.
 Brian also served as an Assistant District Attorney in Queens County, where he tried many cases and handled and argued a large number of appeals.

+Brian is also a member of the Construction Lawyers Society of America.
 He has earned his B.A. from State University of New York, Stony Brook and his J.D. from Rutgers School of Law.

 EducationRutgers Law School- Newark, J.D., 1990State University of New York, Stony Brook, B.A., 1987

 Bar & Court AdmissionsNew York, 1991U.S.
 District Court of Appeals for the Second Circuit, 1992U.S.
 District Court for the Southern District of New York , 1995U.S District Court for the Eastern District of New York, 1995U.S District Court of Appeals Third Circuit , 2004U.S District Court for the Western District of New York, 2008U.S District Court of Appeals Fourth Circuit , 2012